FelipeStefan0/barcode-project/README.md

 # Barcode Project

-Project developed to a college subject using C.
+Project developed to a college subject using C. In that is generated a PBM (Portable Bitmap) barcode image and you can extract from image the barcode's numbers.